ncatlab/nlab-content/pages/6/4/3/7/17346/content.md

   2i-1
 $$

-and extending this additively to these unique representative.
+and extending this additively to monomials, via the unique decomposition of remark \ref{hGeneratorsForSteenrodAlgebraGiveUniqueDecompositionOfMonomials}.

-For instance
+For example

 $$
   \begin{aligned}